 – Neuromuscular Dentures — While traditional dentures provide teeth for functional—and even aesthetic—purposes, neuromuscular dentures use a more comprehensive approach and take more factors into consideration, such as the structure of the jaw, and how the soft tissues work.

 – Crowns or Veneers — Crowns and veneers are popular dental procedures that address cosmetic concerns, but they also work to treat TMJ dysfunction by correcting the structure of the teeth and jaw.

 – Surgery — In severe cases, dental surgeons may need to use surgical procedures to correct a TMJ disorder.
 There are several different procedures they can use, and each one is safe and proven to be effective for resolving TMJ issues.

 At Koala® Center For Sleep & TMJ Disorders, we are dedicated to providing you with all of your TMJ-related needs.
 Our kind and compassionate professionals specifically focus on treating TMJ disorders, which allows us to better address your concerns and provide a higher level of care.
 Call us today or book an appointment for TMJ treatment.
-We serve patients from El Paso TX, Fort Bliss TX, Canutillo TX, Vinton TX, and Northeast El Paso TX.
+We serve patients from Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 We look forward to serving you!

 Additional Services You May Need